-The course covers types of greenhouses, heating systems, ventilation, growing media, watering and fertilization, environmental controls in greenhouse, and production of vegetable and ornamental crops.
-Production practices of woody landscape plant materials, nursery culture and equipment, and garden centre handling and sales of plants will also be covered.
-The laboratory section of this course will consist mainly of visits to commercial enterprises and practical experience in the College greenhouses.
+This course covers site selection, types of greenhouses, heating systems, ventilation, growing media, watering and fertilization, environmental controls in the greenhouse and the production of bedding plants, pot plants, cut flowers, and greenhouse vegetables.
+The laboratory section of this course includes visits to commercial greenhouse operations and practical experience in the College greenhouse.